cosmosclassroom/cosmosintheclassroom/partials_cons_energy.md

 - (a) Player 1: Define a reference frame
 - (b) Player 2: Write a net work/energy equation for the system
-- (b) Player 3: Find the diver’s speed 5.00 m above the surface of the water.
+- (c) Player 3: Find the diver’s speed 5.00 m above the surface of the water.
 - (d) Player 4: Calculate the velocity at the moment the diver hits the water.

   <details>